mybucks-online/app/README.md

 - **Simple Access:** Only requires a password, no 12-word seed phrases.
 - **No KYC Hassles:** No worries about KYC or suspensions.
 - **Private Key Portability:** Backup your password/private key.
 Import into Metamask to use across DeFi products.

-### Analogy

-Think of it like a public locker at a railway station:

-1. Find an empty box.
-2. Set up your password anonymously.
-3. Place your goods inside and lock.

-Return later to access your goods with just your password—no ID checks required.

-That's all! 🎉

 ## Generate the private key